Welcome back to the Community Links Bulletin! This is our first edition since the federal election and I hope you will find it informative.

 Community Investment Grants supports non-profit organizations in their efforts to help families achieve economic success.
 The grant will focus on projects that help low-income individuals and families, new Canadians and youth, and that clearly support one or more of the focus areas: Youth leadership; Economic revitalization; and Access and inclusion.
 Grants can be used for projects that support or provide services for individuals, families, and communities; and organizational development.
-Applying for a Community Investment Grant is a two-step process: Expression of Interest and Application.
-Next deadline to submit Expression of Interest is August 27, 2010.
-Web: https://www.coastcapitalsavings.com/About_Coast_Capital_Savings/Helping_....
+Deadline to submit Expression of Interest: August 26.
+For information, visit https://www.coastcapitalsavings.com/About_Coast_Capital_Savings/Helping_....

 Co-operators Foundation – Grants and Financial Assistance

 The Co–operators Foundation’s financial assistance is provided to social economy enterprises, emergent co–operatives, community economic development initiatives and other worthy causes in Canada.
 The grant will concentrate on initiatives for the development of emerging co–operative sectors and co–operative enterprises.
 For more information on the grant and eligibility, visit www.cooperators.ca/en/aboutus/sustainability/2_8_5.html.
 Contact Information: Director, Sustainability and Corporate Citizenship, The Co–operators, 130 Macdonell Street, Guelph ON N1H 6P8 or email to email@example.com.